Our research excellence

 This scheme aims to attract the most promising early career postdoctoral researchers from overseas in the fields of natural sciences, social sciences and the humanities.

-Your proposal should include a one page outline of your proposed research, including fit with research activities within the School and your proposed UK academic co-applicant.
+Interested applicants will be asked to submit an Expression of Interest (EoI) to the BSU Research Support Office.
+The EoI should include a one-page outline of your proposed research, including fit with research activities within the School and your proposed UK academic co-applicant, plus CV.
 Your CV (one page maximum) should include your publications to date along with your academic history, including the date your PhD was awarded.
+We will then send you an additional form to complete prior to the review of your EoI.